Rehabilitation of Horses at an International Equine Sanctuary

 Associate Professor Reaches Out to International Population During Pandemic

-Dr. Yavuz is the founding director of the SCSU International Youth Leadership Academy (IYLA).
-He has been also supporting immigrant, refugee and international student success during the Covid-19 Pandemic.
-Particularly, Dr. Yavuz is providing international students and their families with virtual support, educational resources, counseling strategies, knowledge, skills, network, a safe, and nurturing environment so all students with international background can succeed.
-Finally, Dr. Yavuz’s new research project “Exploring Professional Development Needs of School Administrators” was approved on Tuesday, April 14th, 2020 by The Institutional Review Board.
-This research study is designed to help the K-12 schools develop comprehensive and evidence based professional development programs to improve student outcomes
+Dr. Yavuz, founding director of the SCSU International Youth Leadership Academy (IYLA), has been supporting immigrants, refugees, and international students academically during the pandemic.
+Particularly, Dr. Yavuz is providing international students and their families with virtual support, educational resources, counseling strategies, skills, and a safe environment for learning.
+In addition, Dr. Yavuz’s new research project, “Exploring Professional Development Needs of School Administrators,” was approved on Tuesday, April 14, 2020 by The Institutional Review Board.
+This research study is designed to help the K-12 schools develop comprehensive and evidence-based professional development programs to improve student outcomes.

 Dr. Olcay Yavuz’s research proposal entitled “Building a State-wide Effort to Reduce Inequality for Underprivileged Youth in High Poverty Urban Schools” has been selected to receive funding under the FY20 Proposal Incentive Program (PIP).
 The purpose of this study is to examine the impacts of the Comprehensive School Counseling Program (CSCP) on the academic success, social-emotional development, college and career readiness of underprivileged youth in the state of Connecticut.